It's time you knew. Your husband and I, we have been... nevermind.

 For background and related works, Click here. ▼

-I didn't know if Carolie would forgive what her husband and I had done—if I could even gather the courage to tell her.
+I didn't know if Carolie would forgive what her husband and I had done—if I could even gather the courage to bring her in.

-Though I had many fond memories of my adventures here, this place scared me.
+Though I had many fond memories of my adventures here, this place spooked me.
 Even the bravest fear the dark in these caves.
-Yet, there she sat on the cold floor of the cave, comfortable as a child on a bed of grass, tracing constellations in the sky.
+Yet, there on the cold floor of the cave, comfortable as a child on a bed of grass, tracing constellations in the sky, sat the all-beloved Duchess Carolie.
 The music of her breath rang out, untroubled by the chaos that brought us here, to 'the mazes below,' a tangle of tunnels filled with living nightmares.

-My feet found their way in the darkness, as always, though this time they rebelled, tried to take me away from my confession.
+Even in the total darkness, my feet strode about, unhindered as always.
+This time, though, they rebelled, tried to carry me away from my confession.
 For once, no part of me wanted to see my beautiful 'Stone Angel.'

-We thought we knew best.
-The lies began for good cause; we lied to my sweet, stone-angel Duchess began so we could protect her from the reality of the world.
-We told her we went to a summit, rather than a gory field of battle.
-We kept our wounds hidden from her healing touch.
-Then, when we'd rendezvous—I shook my head.
-What's one more secret, among lovers already keeping a friend in the dark?
+We thought we knew best, Drensen and I. The lies began for good cause; we lied to my sweet, stone-angel Duchess so we could shield her from the reality of the world.
+Rather than mention the gore of battle, we told her we went to a summit.
+We kept our wounds, aching for her healing touch, bandaged and hidden.
+With all that, when we'd rendezvous—I shook my head.
+One more secret, among lovers already keeping a friend in the dark.

 In that moment, I sighed; whether from regret or longing, I can not say.